AWsabry/ektfaa/privacy_policy.md

 **8. Contact Us**

-If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at [Insert Contact Information].
+If you have any questions or concerns about this Privacy Policy or our privacy practices, please contact us at awsabry2000@gmail.com.

 By using Ektfaa, you agree to the terms and conditions of this Privacy Policy.
 If you do not agree with these terms, please do not use Ektfaa.